ankit-jn/terraform-aws-examples/aws-ecs/README.md

 #### ECS Example: ECS Cluster with AWS Fargate

-This Example configuration is used to create ECS cluster with AWS Fargate along with overwridden configurations of Fargate Capacity Providers.
+This Example configuration is used to create ECS cluster with AWS Fargate along with Fargate Capacity Providers.

 Refer [Configuration Example](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-ecs/cluster-fargate) for the code-base to utilize [Module: Terraform AWS ECS](https://github.com/arjstack/terraform-aws-ecs) in order to manage ECS Cluster.